nickg-24/cookie_crunch_numbers/README.md

 At the end of the tasks, participants were redirected to a survey to provide feedback.

+# User Survey
+The post-task user survey and instruction PDFs are also included in this repository

 For more details about the study, refer to the research materials.